faytey/Clinex/README.md

 - **Membership Management:** For users to join the DAO, they should have a minimum 1000 $CTK Token .
 - **Proposal Creation:** DAO members can create proposals, providing details such as title, description, and deadline.
 - **Voting of Proposals:** Members can vote on proposals, influencing their approval or rejection.
-- **Viewing of Proposals:** Member a list of all the proposals that have be made in the Dao
+- **Viewing of Proposals:** Member can see a list of all the proposals that have be made in the Dao

 ## Contract Structure